chochain/ooeforth/README.md

 # ooeforth
 ## eForth in Java
 Dr. Ting has been an influential figure in Forth community.
-He was the key person who brought Bill Munich's eForth into a wide range of platforms. [see here](https://www.forth.org/OffeteStore/OffeteStore.html)
+He was the key person who brought Bill Muench's eForth into a wide range of platforms. [see here](https://www.forth.org/OffeteStore/OffeteStore.html)

 When I demonstrated that high-level languages such as C++, Java, even Javascript can also construct Forth dictionary without meta-compilation as were done in classic Forths, he got very excited.
 He stated that Forth can finally be built without bootstrapping from lower-level Forth scripts and termed the paradigm "Forth without Forth".